logzio/logz-docs/_source/user-guide/share-kibana/share-kibana-objects.md

   - hidan
 ---

-By exporting and importing, you can share OpenSearch dashboards, saved searches, and visualizations between accounts.
+Exporting and importing allow you to share OpenSearch dashboards, saved searches, and visualizations between accounts.
 This is helpful if you have multiple main accounts or accounts in multiple regions.
 You can also use this process to keep a local backup copy.

 ###### On this page
 {:.no_toc}